supranational/supra_seal/c2/README.md

 The SupraSeal C2 operations are different than the rest of the library in that there are dependencies on primitives in external libraries.
 Specifically with bellperson through the use of a modified version of synthesize_circuits_batch() to generate the witness.
 From there the vectors are put through various MSM and NTT kernels on GPU and CPU.
 Note this requires the usage of a Rust based interface as opposed to the C/C++ seen throughout SupraSeal.

-The use of bellperson currently complicates matters since the library needs to be modified slightly in order to run with the SupraSeal Groth16 primitives.
-This will be rectified in bellperson v0.26 introducing `cuda-supraseal` feature flag, but for the moment of this writing the [`demos/c2-test/run.me`](../demos/c2-test/run.me) PoC script performs the necessary steps and executes a 32GiB test/benchmark.
+bellperson v0.26 interfaces to this implementation through `cuda-supraseal` feature.

+To perform a 32GiB test/benchmark change directory to `demos/c2-test` and execute `cargo test --release -- --nocapture`.
 It's assumed that you've previously fetched the corresponding parameters.
-The expected execution time for the test is approximately 2-3 minutes depending on GPU.
+The expected execution time for the test is approximately 2-3 minutes depending on system.